Fleeing Maduro, Venezuelans find nightmare in Trump’s jails

 The number of Venezuelans entering the U.S. is rising as part of a mass wave that has seen almost 5 million leave the oil rich-nation, the bulk to neighboring Latin American countries.
 Although many are fleeing economic chaos, not political persecution, the United Nations has urged countries to grant them refugee status.

-In the past year, Venezuelans have made up 30% of all 82,807 asylum claims by people entering the U.S. Arrests of Venezuelans for entering the country illegally on the Mexican border spiked to 2,202 during the 2019 fiscal year that ended Sept.
-30, up from 62 during the previous 12-month period, according to U.S. Immigration and Customs Enforcement.
+In the past year, Venezuelans have made up 30% of all 82,807 asylum claims lodged by people who were not in deportation proceedings.
+Arrests of Venezuelans for entering the country illegally on the Mexican border spiked to 2,202 during the 2019 fiscal year that ended Sept.
+30, up from 62 during the previous 12-month period, according to Customs and Border Protection.
 Venezuelans are also among the nationalities with the highest number of people who overstay their visas.

 The issue has become a political hot potato for Guaidó as well.